phase-0/phase-0/sprints/1-overview/README.md

 ## Phase 0 overview

-You belong to a cohort, and together you will work through 9 _sprints_ - a bundle of core-habits, core-concepts and assignments.
+You belong to a large group of other amazing humans, and together you will work through 9 _sprints_ - a bundle of core-habits, core-concepts and assignments.
 Each sprint will have the option to dive into the concepts or go straight to the assignments.

 If you aren't a heavy reader, skim the concepts and note anything that seems useful.
 Long paragraphs of information aren't for everyone, so make sure you find a process (or **habit**) that works for you.

 Your journey is your own.
 There are no grades and there is no competition.
 Give yourself ample opportunity to better your knowledge.
 Be honest and real with yourself.
 Be honest and real with us.
 Dedicate yourself.
 Commit time.
 Say no to the immediacy of life and requests that can pull you away from your knowledge building experience and give yourself the best launchpad for your new career and skills.

 When times get tough, keep going.
-Reach out to us and your cohort and you will be supported.
+Reach out to us and you will be supported.
 There is no shame in not knowing something and there is so much to gain from sharing your experience.

 ## Wow.